 Thank you for your continued participation in last year's senior project assessment exercise.
-It was lauded by the Middle States reaccreditation team, and it sets us up for progress in our continued work on assessing student learning outcomes.
+It was lauded by our reaccreditation team composed of faculty and administrators from peer institutions.
+The senior program assessment set up a strong foundation for our work on assessing student learning outcomes, the subject of a separate report.

-During the 2020-21 academic year we conducted the third direct measures assessment of the Senior Program as a graduation requirement (in relation to Hamilton's eight educational goals and the curricular goals of each concentration).
+During the 2021-22 academic year we conducted the fourth direct measures assessment of the Senior Program as a graduation requirement (in relation to Hamilton's eight educational goals and the curricular goals of each concentration).
 This memorandum shares the results with you so that your department or program can continue a conversation about how we can improve student learning in relation to the college's educational goals.
-General results include 1) near 100% reporting on the senior program assessment (36 of 37 concentrations - two students completing interdisciplinary concentrations were not assessed); 2) the overall response of N/A continued to decrease from 2018-19 and 2019-20 to 2020-21 in four key areas, Aesthetic Discernment (29.05% to 23.32%), Creativity (2.14% to 1.44%), Understanding of Cultural Diversity (41.43% to 33.65%), and Ethical and Engaged Citizenship (34.52% to 26.20%).
-These results are likely an outcome of more students seeking to do senior projects related to aesthetic discernment, creativity, understanding cultural diversity, and ethical and engaged citizenship.
+General results include 1) 100% reporting on the senior program assessment (35 of 35 concentrations were reported including students completing interdisciplinary concentrations); 2) the overall response of N/A continued to decrease from 2018-19, 2019-20, and 2020-21 to 2021-22 in some areas including: Understanding of Cultural Diversity (33.65% to 28.43%), and Ethical and Engaged Citizenship (26.20% to 19.28%).
+These results are likely an outcome of more students seeking to do senior projects related understanding cultural diversity and ethical and engaged citizenship.
+Other areas of the senior program that had been changing in relationship to the response N/A did not appear to have change significantly from 2020-21 to 2021-22.